Governors State University

 Rationale: Familiarity with the historical developments in the United States is critical to a nuanced and complex understanding of the United States and it's place in the world today.

-Intended Audience: This is a required course for first-year students in the Civic Engagement Cohort and history majors and fills a requirement for Elementary Education, Early Childhood Education, and Social Science majors.
-This course also meets a GenEd requirement.
+Intended Audience: This is a required course for history majors and fills a requirement for Elementary Education, Early Childhood Education, and Social Science majors.
+This course also meets the Humanities General Education requirement.

 Course Modality: Lecture/Discussion

-General Education/Thematic Cluster Information: Students must complete this course with a grade of C or better in order to receive General Education Credit towards graduation.
-Students who earn a grade of D will receive elective credit towards graduation, and credit for the course within the Civic Engagement Cohort Thematic Cluster, but will not receive GenEd credit; to complete the GenEd requirement they may either repeat the course for a better grade, or take another appropriate GenEd course.
-Students who earn a grade of F (or who withdraw from the course without a grade) must repeat the course and earn a C or better to fulfill the GenEd requirement and Thematic Cluster requirement.
+General Education (GenEd) Information: Students must complete this course with a grade of C or better in order to receive General Education Credit towards graduation.
+Students who earn a grade of D will receive elective credit towards graduation but will not receive GenEd credit; to complete the GenEd requirement they may either repeat the course for a better grade, or take another appropriate GenEd course.
+Students who earn a grade of F (or who withdraw from the course without a grade) must repeat the course and earn a C or better to fulfill the GenEd requirement.

 Expected Student Outcomes:

 Upon successful completion of this course, students will be able to: